 As previously stated: absolutely any information can be rendered sensibly into a popplet.
 Not only that, creating popplets is a lot of fun, and students want to do it!
 Creating Popplets to demonstrate learning deepens understanding and provides a permanent record for students to refer to.
 Poppet is very much hands-on, and visual with colors and connections, all of which greatly increase a student’s chance of remembering what they are taught.
 Take this biology popplet posted by Àngela in Public Popplets:

 Students can work individually or in groups, and finished Popplets provide the centerpiece for presentations.
 More complex work with a lot of information can be tidied up using Popplet’s Formatting Tools.
 When you ask students to create a Popplet on what they have been learning, they will not groan or become nervous.
 Rather they will attack their task with relish: they will want to get it right.
 Fear of making a mistake won’t deter them from doing their very best – Popplet is like that!

 Have you ever felt that some students are reluctant to complete homework assignments?
 Well, this tendency is much reduced when Popplet becomes a regular addition to work to be completed out of the classroom.
 Be it creating an assessment popplet from a recent lesson to collaborating with other students on projects like the one below, students will respond much more positively to the words “home work” if you add the word Popplet.

-Popplet is available on the web, and new users receive five popplet boards when they sign up for a free account.
-If you find you need more than five popplet boards, you can simply delete existing ones, or you can sign up for the full version of Popplet at the iTunes store.
+Popplet is available on the web, and as an iOS app for the iPad and iPhone.
+New web users will receive ten popplet boards when they sign up for a free account.
 Be sure to check out Popplet’s reduced rates for School and Class group subscriptions.